 My response, "It will be eaten again" was marked correct.
 In American English this sentence would make no sense without additional context.
 Imagine saying to your spouse or host or mom after a delicious meal they prepared, "It will be eaten again!"
 I'm wondering, for the native German speakers, whether the meaning of this construction could be rendered (with additional context): "I assure you, my host (or, mom), this meal will be eaten again in our house!"

 The confusion is that es in this sentence (or in this construction) does not refer to what will be eaten.
-It simply means that there will be eating going on.
+The sentence simply means that there is or will be eating going on.
 Compare with "es wird gefeiert!" or "es wird getanzt!", which are common phrases you may find in a birthday party invitation (since there is no one-to-one construction in English, the closest you can get is "we will celbrate!", and "there will be dancing going on [at the party]").

 As a passive construction, the subject of the sentence is not important.
 However, in German the verb must be in the second position.
 For that reason, they simply stick an es in there to make the verb happy, but it has no function or meaning here other than to let the verb be where it needs to be.
 That's why it's referred to as a null subject (meaning no subject, or the "no-subject" subject)